- Fun facts about the midnight sun in Iceland

 You can see the midnight sun everywhere in Iceland.

 The midnight sun occurs because the Earth's axis tilts towards the sun in summer.

 The days are extremely long during summertime in Iceland.
 Although the midnight sun peaks around the summer solstice in June, Iceland’s nights are bright long into the night, as early as May and as late as August.
 In Iceland, the sun never fully sets between May and August.

 At the height of Iceland’s summer, it doesn’t get completely dark across the island.

 Iceland is not the only country to experience this dazzling natural phenomenon.
-All countries north of the Arctic Circle and south of the Antarctic Circle will also experience the midnight sun during their summer months.
+All countries north of the Arctic Circle will also experience the midnight sun during their summer months.
 That includes Greenland, Norway, Sweden, Finland, Russia, and the U.S. state of Alaska.

 The midnight sun is caused by the tilt of the Earth's axis towards the sun during summer.
 This same tilt of the Earth's axis and the Earth revolving around the sun cause seasons to happen.

 Each year the Earth’s Northern Hemisphere tilts towards the sun from April to August and vice versa from September to March.
 This means that summer occurs in the Northern Hemisphere in June, July, and August.
 Summer occurs in the Southern Hemisphere in December, January, and February.

 The Earth’s poles get the most contrast, both being exposed to the sun's rays continuously for six months and then experiencing total darkness, or “polar” nights, for the remaining six months.